 - 20 million yen

-- Yoshihiko Watanabe, managing director
+- Yoshihiko Watanabe, Chairman

 - Number of Employees

-- 1. Act with a sense of respect and esteem
+1. Act with dignity and respect

 4. Be open-minded and flexible

-5. Act honestly
+5. Act with integrity

 - Main brands imported